katheroine/html_css.lab/html/doc/elements/text_items/README.md

 * *Transliterations*
 * *Thoughts* (such as "She wondered, What is this writer talking about, anyway?")
 * *Ship or vessel names* in Western writing systems (such as "They searched the docks for the Empress of the Galaxy, the ship to which they were assigned.")

-The content inside is typically displayed in italic.

 #### History